$100 revenue - $60 cost

 Check pricing math before changing a selling price.

-Estimate how cost changes affect profitability.
+Estimate how direct cost changes affect gross profit.

 40% margin and 66.67% markup